 All of us have, at one time or another, struggled with that unfortunate necessity: willpower.
-At times we have succeeded in avoiding temptation (I ordered the side salad instead of the fries!) or doing the thing we hate the most (Hello, TurboTax!).
-At other times, however, we have fallen short (I'm just going to open up TurboTax here and…wait…did my sister just post new, adorable pics of my nephew on Facebook?
-I'm gonna check those out for just a sec…)
+At times, we succeed in avoiding temptation — I ordered the side salad instead of the fries! — or doing what we hate the most — Hello, TurboTax!
+Sometimes, we fall short — I'm just going to open up TurboTax here and…wait…did my sister post new, adorable pics of my nephew on Facebook?
+I'm gonna check those out for just a second.

-For college students, especially those who find themselves on academic probation or warning, a lack of willpower and self-control is often a major if not the primary cause of their struggles in school.
+For college students, especially those who find themselves on academic probation or warning, a lack of self-control is often a major, if not the primary, cause of their struggles in school.
 Academically, my students often have difficulty sticking to a study schedule, starting long-term assignments early, turning in assignments on time, and even going to class.
-But as anyone who has been to college can attest, students need willpower outside the classroom too; after all, pizzerias don't flock within delivery distance of every university in America because of the astronomically high earning power of college students.
-Many of my students have difficulty eating healthfully and exercising, which can negatively affect not just their physical and mental health but also their ability to focus and perform well academically.

 So how do you teach willpower?
 How can a success coach help create an environment in which students can more easily build up their ability to resist temptation and accomplish difficult or undesirable tasks?

 The Link Between Student Success Coaches & Willpower

 As anyone who has been to college can attest, students need willpower outside the classroom too.
 After all, pizzerias don't flock within delivery distance of every university in America because of the astronomically high earning power of college students.
 Many of my students have difficulty eating healthfully and exercising, which can negatively affect their physical and mental health and their ability to focus and perform academically.